Date of birth20 February 1987

 Discipline400m Hurdles, 4 x 400m Relay

-Born in Perth, Eilidh was a promising swimmer as a youngster and won the U13 Scottish Schools butterfly swimming title.
-She moved into athletics in her teens and graduated from Edinburgh University with a degree in Physical Education.
+Born in Perth, Eilidh was a promising swimmer as a youngster and twice won the U13 Scottish Schools butterfly swimming title.
+She moved into athletics in her teens and before taking up athletics full time, she graduated from Edinburgh University with a degree in Physical Education.